diprism/perpl/language.md

     extern flip : (Bool -> Unit -> Nat) -> Unit -> Bool -> Nat;

-The target FGG will have a nonterminal symbol `flip` whose rules should be added to it.
+The target FGG will have a nonterminal symbol `flip` with no rules; you have to supply them before using the FGG.